Lorne Edgar Campbell: Chapter president

 Campbell was at first put in charge of a puppet club, the Road Warriors, that operated in eastern Ontario.
 Campbell then served as the president of the Hells Angels Sudbury chapter from 2001 to 2006.
 Campbell worked closely with Sylvain "20/20" Vachon, a member of the Angels' Sherbrooke chapter who relocated to Sudbury.
 As about 40% of the people of Sudbury speak French as their first language, Vachon faced no linguistic handicaps in moving to northern Ontario.
 As the president of the Sudbury chapter, Campbell recruited the boxer Phillip Boudreault into the Hells Angels.
 Campbell serves as a surrogate father for Boudreault, whom calls him "Dad".
 Boudreault said of Campbell: "He's got a really, really hard shot.
 He throws it like it's the last punch he'll ever throw".
+In May 2002, Campbell visited Amsterdam to socialize with the Dutch Hells Angels, whom he described as mindlessly violent men who reveled in mayhem.
+The Dutch Hells Angels liked Boudreault so much that they demanded Campbell promote him up to being a "full patch" Hells Angel immediately, a request that Campbell granted in a "seedy Amsterdam motel room", where he handed Boudreault with a patch featuring the full Angel death's head patch.

-Much to his annoyance, Campbell received a telephone call from an young man whom he had never met who told him he wanted to be a drug dealer.
+Much to his annoyance, Campbell received a telephone call from a young man whom he had never met who told him he wanted to be a drug dealer.
 Campbell at first thought the caller was an undercover policeman, but then decided the caller was too much of an "idiot" to be a policeman.
 When the young man arrived at his home, Campbell asked how did he find his phone number and address, leading him to reply "I Googled you".
 Campbell did not know what Google was and, upon finding out, expelled the man from his home at gunpoint.
 In 2006, he almost joined the Nanaimo chapter of the Hells Angels, but declined when he discovered there was much tension between the British Columbia chapters and the Ontario chapters, with the feeling on the West Coast being that the members from Ontario were entitled and spoiled.